jsm0424/make-ai-robot/README.md

 **Tips:**
 - Make sure the robot is in "move base" mode (press 5 in `junior_ctrl` terminal)
 - The robot will generate a smooth curved path to the target

+**⚠️ Important Reminder**

+Current `move_robot.py` does not consider collision at all.
+You should implement your own path planner for collision avoidance.
+Planned path will be passed to `path_tracker_launch.py` and robot will follow that path.
+For the better path following, you can tune the parameters in `path_tracker/config/mppi.yaml`.

 ---